-Because the role of the surgical technologist is vital for patient safety and surgical patient outcomes, all healthcare facilities should require graduation from a CAAHEP- or ABHES- accredited surgical technology program and Certified Surgical Technologist (CST) certification by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) for liability protection, costs savings, patient safety, and patient outcomes.
+Because the role of the surgical technologist is vital for patient safety and surgical patient outcomes, all healthcare facilities should require graduation from a CAAHEP- or ABHES- accredited surgical technology program and Certified Surgical Technologist (CST) certification by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) for liability protection, cost savings, patient safety, and patient outcomes.

 The Association of Surgical Technologists and the American College of Surgeons recommend accredited education and the CST from the NBSTSA for surgical technologists.
 The Council on Surgical and Perioperative Safety recognizes only the CST certification for surgical technologists.
-The Association of periOperative Registered Nurses' job description for surgical technologists recommends accredited education and CST certification.
+The Association of periOperative Registered Nurses' job description for surgical technologists recommends accredited education and CST® certification from the National Board of Surgical Technology and Surgical Assisting.